WellSpaceApp/WellSpace/PRIVACY_POLICY.md

 **What We Do Not Collect**

-WellSpace does not directly collect location data, device identifiers, IP addresses, browsing history, or cookie tracking data.
-However, our third-party infrastructure providers (Google Firebase and GitHub Pages) may automatically log IP addresses as part of standard server operations.
+WellSpace does not collect location data, device identifiers, browsing history, or advertising/tracking cookies.
+WellSpace does use a small number of functional cookies (such as keeping you logged in and remembering your cookie preference) and, only if you consent, Google Analytics cookies for basic, anonymized usage stats.
+See our Cookie Policy for the full list.
+Our third-party infrastructure providers (Google Firebase and GitHub Pages) may also automatically log IP addresses as part of standard server operations.

 ---